Skip to content

 The Hidden Benefits of Clean Coils That Nobody Talks About

-Beyond the obvious energy savings, there are some benefits to clean coils that might surprise you:
+Beyond the obvious energy savings, there are some major benefits to clean coils that might surprise you:

-Better Indoor Air Quality: Clean coils mean less mould and bacteria recirculating through your home.
+• Better Indoor Air Quality: Clean coils mean significantly less mould and bacteria recirculating through your home.
 If anyone in your household has asthma or allergies, this is huge.

-Quieter Operation: A clean system doesn't have to work as hard, so it runs more quietly.
+• Quieter Operation: A clean system doesn't have to work as hard, so it naturally runs much more quietly.
 No more cranking up the telly just to hear over your air con!

-Consistent Temperature: Clean systems maintain more consistent temperatures throughout your home.
-No more hot spots or that one bedroom that never quite gets cool enough.
+• Consistent Temperature: Clean systems maintain much more consistent temperatures throughout your home.
+No more annoying hot spots or that one bedroom that never quite gets cool enough.

-Extended Equipment Life: This is the big one.
+• Extended Equipment Life: This is the big one.
 Regular maintenance can literally add years to your system's life.
-We're talking thousands of dollars saved by postponing replacement.
+We are talking thousands of dollars saved by postponing full replacement.

 spring-cleaning